LEARN

 Red-lored Amazon

-Also known as: Red-lored Parrot, Scarlet-lored Amazon (Parrot), Red-fronted Amazon (Parrot), Golden-cheeked Amazon (Parrot), Primrose-cheeked Amazon (Parrot); Salvin's Amazon (A.a. salvini)
+Red-lored Parrot, Scarlet-lored Amazon (Parrot), Red-fronted Amazon (Parrot), Golden-cheeked Amazon (Parrot), Primrose-cheeked Amazon (Parrot); Salvin's Amazon (A.a. salvini)

-The Red-lored Amazon feeds on coffee beans.
+The Red-lored Amazon will sometimes feed on coffee beans.

 Size:

-34cm (13.2 in)
+34 cm (13.2 in)

 Weight:

-314-485g (11-17 oz)
+314-485 g (11-17 oz)

 Subspecies including nominate: